 Lose Yourself In Nature

 A short walk from Fort Lauderdale Beach, Hugh Taylor Birch State Park is an oasis of the last Tropical Maritime Hammock in all of Broward County.
-There are many amenities that visitors can enjoy during their visit, including renting canoes ($10/hr for up to 3 people), kayaks, pedal boats and stand-up paddle boards to enjoy the park’s one-mile freshwater coastal dune lake.
-For those on a budget the park entry fees are only $2 per pedestrian, $4 for a one person or $6 for two or more persons in a vehicle, and includes a free self guided audio tour.
-For a more in depth experience, a rotating schedule of free interpretive Ranger Led Walks/Tours take place at 10:30 am every Friday.
+There are many amenities visitors can enjoy, including renting canoes ($10/hr for up to 3 people), kayaks, pedal boats and stand-up paddle boards to explore the mile-long coastal dune lake.
+For those on a budget the park entry fees are $4 per person or $8 for up to 8 in a car.
+For a more in depth experience, there is a rotating schedule of free interpretive Ranger Led Walks/Tours at 10:30 am every Friday.

 Plan A Doggie Date

 Leave the wallet at home and come enjoy a number of free events on Fort Lauderdale Beach.
-From the weekly Friday Night Sound Waves concerts (March – June) to the Thursday Night Funky Fun Run, and annual events like the Great American Beach Party and 4th of July Spectacular.
-Visit the online event calendar to view current listings.
+From the weekly Friday Night Sound Waves concerts (March 18 - July 1) to the popular Saturday Oceanside Park Farmers Market you can view online event calendar for current listings.